Njelele Shrine: Description

-Njelele is found on the Matobo Granite which is believed to be over 2.65 billion years old.
-The intrusive igneous rock which has an irregular oval body has a maximum east-west and north-south dimensions of almost 100 km and 30 km respectively.
+Njelele is found on the Matobo (Matovha) Granite which is believed to be over 2.65 billion years old.
+The intrusive igneous rock which has an irregular oval body has a maximum east–west and north–south dimensions of almost 100 km and 30 km respectively.
 The shrine has "three naturally hidden entrances that wind up and down among overhang granite boulders."

 Mythology

 The Njelele Shrine is believed to be a very sacred place.
 As such there are rules that must be followed if one wants to visit this site.
-The personal presence of Umlimu or Mwari (the Almighty being) was indicated by his voice.
+The personal presence of Mudzimu or Mwari (the Almighty being) was indicated by his voice.
 It was believed that it was a taboo to point fingers at the shrine as bad omen would follow whoever pointed their fingers to the shrine.
 The secret behind the respect accorded places like Njelele lies in the fact that Bantu people believed that spirits resided in caves, mountains, forests, hollow trees, and many other secluded environments.
-Pilgrims who visited the Njelele shrine to ask for rains were to be accompanied by the custodian of the Shrine who was believed to have the power and purity to speak to uMlimu or Mwari.
+Pilgrims who visited the Njelele shrine to ask for rains were to be accompanied by the custodian of the Shrine who was believed to have the power and purity to speak to Mudzimu or Mwari.
 During such ceremonies traditional beer would be brought by pre-pubescent girls and post-menopausal women and placed outside the entrance.
 Pre-pubescent girls and post-menopausal women were chosen so that the purity of the shrine would not be defiled by women who still experienced their menstrual periods.
-The spokesperson/custodian would, while standing a few meters away from the shrine, then clap hands and sing praises to uMlimu/Mwari asking for rains.
+The spokesperson/custodian would, while standing a few meters away from the shrine, then clap hands and sing praises to Mudzimu/Mwari asking for rains.
 After a certain amount of time of clapping and praising a voice would then be heard advising the visitors on what to do in order to get rains.
 The shrine can only be visited during August and September (before the rain season).
 During the time of the last moon, known as elimnyama in Ndebele, people are not allowed to visit the shrine.
 Unsanctioned visits are believed to disturb the peace of the shrine and result in poor rains being experienced.